renekoch/jquery.keyvalue/README.md

 **Key-Value jQuery plugin**

-A very vanilla key value editor
+A very vanilla key value editor -needs more documentation, but it works.

 **OPTIONS:**